instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 Current RFC offers combining both ways: everything will be configured automagically, but dynamic API is always there if you need it.

-All WS messages sent by `Server` are called `Events`. `Event` means a fact that already has happened, so client cannot reject `Event` in any way (you cannot reject the happened past), it can only adopt itself to the received `Events`.
-So, `Server` just notifies `Client` about happened facts and `Clients` reacts on them to make the proper state.
+All WS messages sent by `Server` are called `Event`s. `Event` means a fact that already has happened, so client cannot reject `Event` in any way (you cannot reject the happened past), it can only adopt itself to the received `Events`.
+So, `Server` just notifies `Client` about happened facts and `Clients` reacts on them to reach the proper state.
 This also emphasizes the indisputable authority of the `Server`.
 The naming for `Events` follows the convention `<entity><passive-verb>`, for example: `PeerCreated`, `TracksApplied`, `PeersRemoved`.

-All WS messages sent by `Client` are called `Commands`. `Command` is basically a request/desire/intention of client to change the state on `Server`.
+All WS messages sent by `Client` are called `Commands`. `Command` is basically a request/desire/intention of `Client` to change the state on `Server`.
 The naming for `Commands` follows the convention `<infinitive-verb><entity>`, for example: `TracksApplied`, `MakeSdpOffer`, `MakeSdpAnswer`.

 ## Reference-level explanation